MikeRalphson/markdown-pp/readme.md

 ----------------------

-Currently, you'll need to download the source code from [GitHub][repo] or clone the repository, and the run the installation script manually.
+Currently, you'll need to download the source code from [GitHub][repo] or clone the repository.
+When the package has been published to npm, you can do:

-    pip install MarkdownPP
+    npm install markdown-pp-js --save

-There are two components to the project: a Python module, `MarkdownPP`, and a Python script that acts as a simple command line interface to the module, `markdown-pp`.
+There are two components to the project: a JavaScript module, `index.js`, and a a simple command line interface to the module, `markdownpp`.

 Assuming you have a file named `foo.mdpp`, you can generate the preprocessed file `foo.md` by running the following command:

-    $ markdown-pp foo.mdpp -o foo.md
+    $ node markdownpp foo.mdpp -o foo.md

 If you do not specify an output file name, the results will be printed to stdout, enabling them to be piped to another command.